sgmurphy/wordpress-plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 13.2.6 (2024-02-26) =
+* Removing woosea-gs-analytics.php as it was no longer being used and contained cross site scripting vulnerabilities

 = 13.2.5 (2024-02-22) =
 * Checked for compatibility with WooCommerce 8.6